Our dedicated New Build team delivers a tailored service to clients buying from a house builder or developer.

 We are recommended by house builders on sites across the South of England for our experience and knowledge in this specialist area.

-In addition to the usual considerations that apply to any house purchase, there are further issues which have to be considered when buying a new home and our team can advise you on these:
+The process involved in buying from a house builder is different to a traditional purchase.
+In addition to the usual considerations, there are further issues which have to be considered when buying a new build and our team can advise you on these:

 Exchange deadlines – most house builders will set a deadline for exchange of Contracts, usually 28 days from the date that you reserve the plot.
 By this date, you will need to have your offer of mortgage.
 If you have a property to sell, your purchaser (and the rest of the chain below) will also need to be ready to exchange by the date specified.

 Deposit – check at an early stage the minimum deposit the builder will require on exchange.
 Many will insist on a 10% deposit.
 Others will accept 5%, particularly where the property is some way from physical completion.

 Extras – check carefully exactly what is included in the agreed purchase price.
 In particular, ask what equipment is included in the kitchen, whether carpets are included, whether the garden will be turffed and boundary fences erected.